knpuniversity/oo/knpu/episode2/one-db-conn-with-property.md

 been to hold data about the object, like `name`, `weaponPower`, etc.

-In service classes - any class whose main job is to do *work* instead of hold data - you use properties to hold options about *how* the class should behave and also to hold other tools - like a PDO object - that help this class get its work done.
+In service classes - any class whose main job is to do *work* instead of hold data - you use properties for two reasons: to hold options about *how* the class should behave.
+And to hold other tools - like a PDO object.

 Create a `private $pdo` property: